MAGGIx1404/Exeperince/README.md

 # Exeperince
-this site is only pc and laptop size.i not make responsive  for mobile and tablet,sorry. mobil veiw is coming soon...
+This site is responsive for only desktop size.